koraphp/sqlite/README.md

 ```
 Additionally, if the SQLite file is missing or unreadable, `PDOException` is thrown with an appropriate message.

-## Closing Thoughts
 The **SQLiteDatabase** class is designed to simplify common SQLite operations while providing a secure, PSR-complaint foundation for more advanced usage.
 By default, it protects against SQL injection through prepared statements, supports full transaction control, and works seamlessly with popular logging libraries.

 If you have specific needs—such as enabling PRAGMA statements or using advanced SQLite features—feel free to extend or customize this class.
-Happy coding!